Rhys-T/addonInjectorForFenix/README.md

 ##### Notes
 addonInjectorForFenix doesn't look at the actual `.xpi` file at all, so it can't provide correct values for many of the fields.
 In particular, the description, icon, version, last-updated date, and permissions will be filled with generic placeholder values.

 ⚠️ **Warning:** When showing the initial permissions prompt during addon installation, Fenix only looks at the values in the addon list JSON file, not the ones from the `.xpi` (which it hasn't downloaded yet at that point). addonInjectorForFenix doesn't know what permissions are being requested either, so **the prompt won't tell you what permissions the addon wants!** addonInjectorForFenix fills this field with a fake host permission for `unknown-permissions.use-at-your-own-risk.addon-injector-for-fenix.invalid`, as a reminder that the real permissions aren't being shown.
 Make sure you trust any addons you install this way!
+(Firefox Beta 119.0b9 - and presumably Firefox 120+, once it comes out - _does_ grab the file and show the correct permissions once you start trying to install an extension, so you won't see this warning pseudo-domain there.)

 During later injections, addonInjectorForFenix will attempt to replace these placeholder values with real ones for any addons that are already installed.